What’s the deal with the detox?

 Then it's generally not the 'healthiest' experience (re-read 'risks' section).

-3. If you’re doing a detox for spiritual, religious, or personal reasons other than for weight loss or for health – then go for it.
-I wholeheartedly respect people’s beliefs systems.
+3. If you’re doing a detox for spiritual, religious, or personal reasons other than for weight loss or for health – I wholeheartedly respect people’s beliefs systems.
 But I would suggest not partaking in such detoxes for extended periods of time – due to the fact that most of these detoxes/fasts/cleanses are not supportive of meeting our daily macronutrient and micronutrient requirements.
+And reach out for support early on if needed.

 Most people forget that our bodies are unbelievably amazing, and indeed are our own personal weapon against the toxins of the world!
 We all have our own detoxification system, without having to do a single thing.